Plankton and Karen: Development

 Karen was also created by Stephen Hillenburg, who named the character after his wife, Karen Hillenburg (née Umland).
 Hillenburg initially designed a laboratory for Plankton to convey the character's technological abilities, leading to Karen's development as his lab's central computer system.
 Like Plankton, she was not initially intended to be a main character; her role in the series grew as Lawrence wrote ideas to give the Planktons more personality.
 Throughout the series' first and second seasons, Karen is not defined as Plankton's wife; Plankton's official biography from 2000 simply states that he works "with the help of his computer, Karen".

-In the series' third season premiere, "The Algae's Always Greener," Plankton refers to Karen as his wife for the first time.
+In the series' 3rd-season premiere, "The Algae's Always Greener", Plankton refers to Karen by her name and as his wife for the first time.
 Aspects of their marriage, like their anniversary and their honeymoon, have become the frequent focus of episodes since then.
 In early episodes, Karen is always supportive and friendly toward her husband.
 As the series progresses, she becomes more cynical and sarcastic because of Plankton's relentless obsession with the Krabby Patty formula.
 However, she remains loving and affectionate toward him.

 Many episodes written by Lawrence develop and explore the relationship between Karen and her husband.
 Lawrence has stated that he feels Karen makes Plankton-focused episodes more humorous and that her presence helps portray him as a multidimensional character.
-In a 2009 interview with Andy Goodman, he said, "I want more Karen on the show ...
-The married life of an evil genius is the funniest thing to me, so in that regard [Karen] definitely enhances Plankton's stories, making him more than just your typical bad guy."
+In a 2009 interview with writer Andy Goodman, he said, "I want more Karen on the show ...
+The married life of an evil genius is the funniest thing to me, so in that regard [Karen] definitely enhances Plankton's stories, making him more than just your typical bad guy.".

 For the first three seasons, Karen was usually depicted as a large, blue monitor in the Chum Bucket's laboratory; at other times, only her voice is heard from within Plankton's robotic creations.
 When Karen was promoted to a main character in The SpongeBob SquarePants Movie, a mobile unit was introduced to allow her to interact more easily with other characters.
 Showrunner Vincent Waller stated that the mobile unit was introduced because having Karen able to move was more convenient for storytelling purposes.
 Karen alternates between her multiple forms in most episodes produced after the film.
 As of the tenth season, her wall monitor is no longer used and her mobile form is always equipped with a pair of robotic arms.
 In the SpongeBob musical, Karen is depicted as a female human wearing a silver dress and purple wig.